krishnagskr983/eStore/README.md

 # eStore

-eStore is e-commerce website which diplays the products and brands of different items.
+eStore is e-commerce website which displays the products and brands of different items.

 # Development Tools

-1.JavaScript
+1.HTML

-2.HTML
+2.CSS

-3.CSS
+3.JavaScript